Are You Nuts?

 Despite eating clean, training, and monitoring your carb intake, you're still not losing fat!
 Let me ask you a question, and be honest: Do you eat too many nuts?

 I have a confession: I go nuts over nuts and nut butter.
 Apparently, I’m not alone.
 After surveying numerous friends, I realized that very few of us are able to control our nut portions.

 Kudos if you can eat a small handful of nuts and then put the bag away.
 For everyone else who eats way more than the suggested portion sizes of nuts—keep reading!

 Nuts and nut butters can be extremely addicting.
-I’ll be honest: Last September, I ate half a tub of peanut butter in one day!
+I’ll be honest: One time, I ate half a tub of peanut butter in one day!
 I was working at the computer and mindlessly noshed on spoonful after spoonful.
 I calculated the damage: 1500 calories and 133 g of fat!
 Talk about nuts!

 A study by the American Institute for Cancer Research concluded that 69% of people finish their meals, even if the portions are huge.
 So chances are that you will eat more than the recommended portion if you are eating your nuts or nut butter directly out of the container in which they were purchased.
 So pre-measure your 1 oz portion of nuts or your 2 TBSP of nut butter and then put the container away!

 - Although eating “good” fats is indeed heart-healthy, you must not forget that fat packs a calorie wallop, in fact 9 calories per gram.
 Compare this to carbohydrates and protein, which contain 4 calories per gram.